A luxurious and charming country house just waiting to be discovered, Gliffaes Country House Hotel is one of the best luxury hotels in South Wales.

 It was a very satisfying breakfast, with the delicious salty bacon and meaty local sausage a particular highlight.

-The tomato ketchup I asked for arrived in a little dish of its own, and my toast was served with soft butter.
+The tomato ketchup I asked for arrived in a little dish of its own, and there was soft butter for my toast.
 Jams and marmalade are available on the buffet table, while each table has its own jar of thick local honey.

 I did overhear another guest asking if some Marmite could be brought out for their toast.
 It appeared just a couple of minutes later, the service at Gliffaes is impeccable.